LCC-CIT/CS297-CourseMaterials/CapstoneAlphaPresentation.md

 ## Overview of the Project - 2 minutes

-Refresh eveyone's memory of the "big picure" of the project.
+Refresh eveyone's memory of the "big picture" of the project.
 (Most of the class members will have already heard about the project during your System Design presentation.)

 - Who is the client.